entelecheia/lecture/book/lectures/mlops/gitops.md

   - Azure Resource Manager (ARM) Templates
   - Google Cloud Deployment Manager

-- Kubernetes Operators and Controllers: For Kubernetes-based environments, there are dedicated GitOps tools that synchronize the desired state defined in your Git repository with the actual state of your cluster.
+- **Kubernetes Operators and Controllers**: For Kubernetes-based environments, there are dedicated GitOps tools that synchronize the desired state defined in your Git repository with the actual state of your cluster.
 Some popular tools include:

   - Flux: A GitOps operator that monitors your Git repository and automatically applies changes to your Kubernetes cluster.
   - Argo CD: A declarative, GitOps continuous delivery tool for Kubernetes that ensures your cluster resources match the configurations in your Git repository.
   - Jenkins X: An open-source CI/CD solution for Kubernetes that combines the power of Jenkins pipelines with GitOps principles.

-- Configuration Management Tools: These tools help manage the configuration of your applications and infrastructure.
+- **Configuration Management Tools**: These tools help manage the configuration of your applications and infrastructure.
 Some popular configuration management tools include:

   - Ansible
   - Chef
   - Puppet
   - SaltStack

-- Secrets Management Tools: For securely managing secrets and sensitive information in a GitOps workflow, consider using one of the following tools:
+- **Secrets Management Tools**: For securely managing secrets and sensitive information in a GitOps workflow, consider using one of the following tools:

   - HashiCorp Vault
   - AWS Secrets Manager